esqa99/NavigationBar/README.md

 # NavigationBar
-Personal project on how to make a navigation bar for a website
+Just a personal project to practice making a navigation bar and using git